s5no5t/frtrss/doc/API.md

   ```

 - **`when(condition: { field: string, operator: string, value: any }): PermissionBuilder<T>`**
   Adds an attribute-based condition to refine the permission.
+Multiple `when()` calls can be chained to create AND conditions.
-The condition is applied against the resource's data properties.
+  The conditions are applied against the resource's data properties.

   Available operators:
   - Comparison Operators: